This blog covers the top Google ranking factors that will drastically improve your search engine optimization (SEO) ranking:

 While designing your mobile website, you need to think about how many times you were on one and found it difficult to click on buttons or elements that were too close together, how the content size was wider than your screen size, or how the fonts were too small to read.
 Considering all these little things can hugely improve the user experience on your mobile website.

 You can ensure an optimized mobile experience if you pay heed to the following while designing your website:

 - Easy-to-read fonts

 - A responsive design that adjusts the size of your website according to the screen or device

 - No hiding of essential content by graphics or ads

-Check out our comprehensive SEO interview questions that will be very useful for you to crack SEO interviews and land your dream job.
+Check out our comprehensive blog on SEO interview questions that will be very useful for you to crack SEO interviews and land your dream job.

-It is not about how fast your website is by a few milliseconds than your competitors’ but about making sure that it is fast enough not to impact your users negatively.
+It is not about how faster your website is by a few milliseconds than your competitors’ websites; it is rather about making sure that your website is fast enough to not impact your users negatively.
 It is a problem only if you deliver an awfully slow experience to your users.
-According to Google, websites should display content in under 3 seconds, which is, unfortunately, hardly met by most websites.
+According to Google, websites should display content in under three seconds, which is, unfortunately, hardly met by most websites.

 The smaller your files, the faster your page will be able to load.
 So, you must practice file compressions.
 Heavy-resolution images and videos can slow down your page speed drastically.
 It is smarter to sacrifice file quality to crank up the speed and ensure that your pages load fast enough for your users.

 Of course, enhancing page speed requires more than just compressed files or images; there are numerous other factors such as web hosting, server response, getting rid of unnecessary code, etc. While some of these factors may have a minor impact on the loading speed, every step toward improving your page speed can make a difference in the user experience and make it a Google ranking factor for you.